kevinfengcs88/leetcode/README.md

 Why does this work?
 Well, with the bitwise XOR operator, if two numbers are the same, then they will effectively "cancel out" each other as the expression returns 0. `0 ^ foo`, where `foo` is any integer that is not 0, will always return `foo`.
 See where this is going?
 All of the integers that appear twice will negate each other, computing to 0, which is XORed against `foo`, ultimately returning `foo`.
 If you want a visual explanation, I would recommend checking out this [timestamped video from TECH DOSE](https://youtu.be/krgK0UlfNYY?t=201).

-`^=` effectively chains the integer on its right hand-side to the expression on the left-hand side.
-We iterate through all of the elements in `nums`, which leaves the one element that only appears once in `result`.
-We return `result`.
+`^=` effectively chains the integer on its right-hand side to the expression on the left-hand side.
+We iterate through all of the elements in `nums`, which, by the nature of the bitwise XOR operator, leaves the one element that only appears once in `result`.
+At the end of the function, we return `result`.